 Communal areas

 Repair category 2

-Notes Cracked and uneven concrete and plasterwork was noted in the communal stairwell.
-Remedial works should be anticipated.
+Notes Cracked concrete and plasterwork was noted in the communal stairwell in particular at ground and top floor levels.
+Remedial works are required.
+The ground floor walls are slightly off plumb.
 Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.